Skip to content

 Watching power washing tutorials is a good place to start to see how the pros do it.
 Pressure washing jobs vary in complexity, so mastering the basics before tackling harder tasks is a must.

-For hands-on practice, rent a pressure washer or borrow a power washer from a neighbor and use it to remove dirt and grime from different types of durable surfaces, like driveways and vinyl siding.
+For hands-on practice, rent a pressure washer or borrow a power washer from a neighbor.
+Use it to remove dirt and grime from different types of durable surfaces, like driveways and vinyl siding.

 Start in your own backyard, just in case you make a mistake.
 Find the best and fastest way of cleaning a particular surface without damaging it—or any items nearby, like plants or windows.